MalekKamel/CurrencyConverter/README.md

 - [ ] [Plaid](https://github.com/android/plaid)
 - [ ] [Savepopulation's Movies](https://github.com/savepopulation/movies)

+#API
+The app loads currencies from [Fixer.io](https://fixer.io/)

+#Build Project
+to build the project, you have to add a class with the fully qualified name **currencyconverter.common.data.network.api.FixerAccessKey** and add string with name  `KEY` which holds the access key string.

  ### License
 ```
 Licensed under the Apache License, Version 2.0 (the "License");